discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 </Boss>

-### **Burn phases**
+### **Phase 1**

-Your gameplay is heavily influenced by the DPS your team can pull.
-If your team has very high DPS (i.e. they phase Skorvald in less than 5 seconds) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
+Phase 1 is heavily influenced by the DPS your team can pull.
+If your team has very high DPS (i.e. they phase Skorvald in less than 4 seconds) you can start on greatsword.
+Spam tab or use auto targeting to cc as soon as possible using <Skill name="Bane Signet"/> and finish the phase with <Skill id="9081"/>.
+Prepare to use <Skill id="30783"/> to travel towards the first island fast.

+If the group dps isn't that high you can start on sword/focus instead, allowing you to fit in a <Skill id="9112"/> before swapping to greatsword.

+### **Split 1**

+- You can use <Skill id="9081"/> and <Skill id="9146"/> on island 1, 2 and 3 for big damage.
+(Having a symbol up on island 3 is especially important to keep up <Trait name="Symbolic Avenger"/> for phase 2)
+- Use <Skill name="Procession of Blades"/> and <Skill id="9168"/> on island 2 (coordinate with your firebrand so he can use sword of justice on island 3)
+- Make sure to be on sword/focus before arriving on island 4
+- On island 4 make sure to cast <Skill name="Bane Signet"/> before the anomaly jumps, otherwise people that leave early (mainly the soulbeasts) will miss the buff!
+- Blast a firefield with <Skill id="9082"/>, drop a <Skill id="9168"/> right before the anomaly lands and make sure to reduce its hp to 0% with <Skill id="9107"/> before you take the portal.
+(Unfortunately for us dragonhunters this fight is a soulbeast show in terms of target dps so we cannot afford to leave island 4 early)

-### **Adds**
+### **Phase 2**

-You can kill the first two adds with a greatsword.
-You can use traps on the 2nd add, without having them on cooldown when you are back at Skorvald.
-Make sure, that you are on scepter/sword at the last add and you are not having cooldown on the weapon swap, or you DPS will suffer a lot.
-You can freely use Traps and GS on the first two adds.
-Swap to scepter/sword after that.

 <Boss name="Artsariiv" video="" videoCreator="" foodId="91805" utilityId="9443" heal="litanyofwrath" utility1="swordofjustice" utility2="processionofblades" utility3Id="9093" eliteId="29965" weapon1MainAffix="Berserker" weapon1MainType="Greatsword" weapon1MainSigil1="force" weapon1MainSigil2="Impact" weapon1MainInfusion1Id="37131" weapon2OffAffix="Berserker" weapon2OffType="Focus" weapon2OffSigil="Force" weapon2OffInfusionId="37131" weapon2MainAffix="Berserker" weapon2MainType="Sword" weapon2MainSigil1="Impact" weapon2MainInfusion1Id="37131">
 -   If your team does not have a <Specialization name="Soulbeast"/>, you can take <Skill name="Wall of reflection"/> for reflects.
 Please don't steal the reflect from a <Specialization name="Soulbeast"/>!